Juvenile Indigent Defense Delivery System

 Waiver of Counsel

-In California, a juvenile may waive his or her right to counsel if the waiver is “intelligent.”
+In California, a youth may waive their right to counsel if the waiver is “intelligent.”
 Cal.
 Welf. & Inst.
 Code § 634.
-A totality of the circumstances test is used to evaluate whether a juvenile’s waiver of the right to counsel was knowing and voluntary.
+A totality of the circumstances test is used to evaluate whether a youth’s waiver of the right to counsel was knowing and voluntary.
+People v.
+Lara, 432 P.2d 202, 219 (Cal.
+1967).
 The totality of circumstances test “applies to minors as well as adults, and the age of the defendant is simply a factor, although an important one, to be weighed with many others in determining in any given case whether there has been a knowing and intelligent waiver of counsel.”
-In re Shawnn F., 34 Cal.
-App.4th 184, 194 (Cal.
-App.
-5 Dist.
-1995).
+People v.
+Lara, 432 P.2d 202, 218 (Cal.
+1967).

-When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
-In California, a detention hearing generally must occur as soon as possible, but no later than 48 hours after the child is taken into custody, excluding non-judicial days, after the petition is filed.
+When and how the court may decide to detain a youth or otherwise place restrictions on the youth’s freedom is defined by statute and court rules.
+In California, a detention hearing generally must occur as soon as possible no later than 48 hours after the child is taken into custody, excluding non-judicial days, after the petition is filed.
 Cal.
 Welf. & Inst.
-Code § 632.
-Provisions for the detention of juveniles are found in Cal.
+Code § 632(b) (2020).
+Provisions for the detention of youth are found in Cal.
 Welf. & Inst.
-Code §§ 200 et seq., 625-641, and 657.
+Code §§ 625-641, 657 (2020).

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.